Vaultified/Jarvis/README.md

-# Jarvis - Local LLM Assistant with MCP Integration
+# Jarvis - Local LLM Assistant with MCP (Model Context Protocol) Integration

-Jarvis is an AI assistant that runs locally using LLaMA 2, featuring seamless integration with Gmail and Google Drive through the MCP (Model-Controller-Provider) server architecture.
+Jarvis is an AI assistant that runs locally using LLaMA 2, featuring seamless integration with Gmail and Google Drive through the MCP (Model Context Protocol) server architecture.
 The system allows natural language interaction for sending emails, managing files, and will soon support additional personal productivity tools such as Calendar and real-time weather.

 ## Features